Pure Leaf Tea To Give Parents Of Children Born On The Royal Baby’s Birthday Special Treatment

 In addition to that, the company has announced it will award 10 families with a private portrait session with award-winning photographer, Israeli-born Yaron Leshem.
 Fifty runners-up will reportedly receive a $100 gift card to image publishing website Shutterfly, which will allow them to create their own birth announcements.

 Drinking tea is a popular tradition in Britain — especially a cup of tea in the afternoon.
 Britons drink some 60 billion cups per year, the Tea and Infusions reported.
-Broken down, that is more than 900 cups a year for every man, woman and child in the country.
+Broken down, that is more than 900 cups a year for every man, woman, and child in the country.

 Travel and Leisure reported that a Portuguese woman named Catherine of Braganza popularized tea in Britain.
 In 1662, she married King Charles II.
 Her dowry allegedly included several trunks of luxury items, which included crates of loose leaf tea.